 2) How will the salary increase be calculated?

-The employee’s pay rate as of June 30 will serve as the base to which the increase is applied.
+The employee’s pay rate as of June 30 will serve as the base to which the increase is applied for salary allocation change.

 3) How will hiring proposals or position reclassifications in process at the time of the salary increase be impacted?